startupengine/startupengine/README.md

 A demo of SitePress is online at https://luckyrabbitllc.herokuapp.com/

 # Features
-Everything you need to launch your website/app/business idea.
+Everything you need to launch your website, app, or business idea.

 ###### Note:
 * [x] Means this feature is currently in development.